Written by Chetan Melhotra

 There are two main Security components of securing your network within AWS Cloud

-When you compare a Security Group vs. NACL, both resource types act as a virtual firewall to protect your network, and they are fairly similar in general, there is a distinct difference in the use cases for each of these security features.
+When you compare a Security Group vs. NACL, both resource types act as a virtual firewall to protect your network, and they are relatively similar in general; there is a distinct difference in the use cases for each security feature.

 First of all, what do they have in common?

-Security groups and NACLs both use sets of inbound and outbound rules to control traffic to and from resources in a VPC.
+Security groups and NACLs use inbound and outbound rules to control traffic to and from resources in a VPC.

-Security group and NACLs both are virtual firewall.
+Security groups and NACLs both are virtual firewalls.

 However, Security groups and NACLs operate at separate layers in the VPC, have slightly different default rules, and don’t handle response traffic the same way.